 Defendants often have a hard time grasping this concept, but there is some good news.
 In State v.
 Schell, 2003 WI App 78, 261 Wis.
 2d 841, 661 N.W.2d 503 the Court of Appeals of Wisconsin clarified that a circuit court may not prohibit the sheriff from ordering home monitoring for a probationer ordered to serve jail time as a condition of probation.
 The court reasoned that by precluding the sheriff from releasing the probationer on home monitoring, the trial court substantially interfered with the sheriff’s power in violation of the separation of powers doctrine.
 This case doesn’t reduce the amount of time you have to sit.
 But it allows the jail to send you home to do your sentence.

 Our criminal defense attorneys certainly understand the stress you’re experiencing.
 It’s possibly you’ve never been to jail before, and now you have many questions.
 Unfortunately, not all attorneys are capable of answering your questions regarding your jail sentence.

 Secondly, if you’re seeking representation for a criminal case in Wisconsin, contact us immediately.
 Our defense attorneys certainly work around the clock defending individuals with charges just like yours.
 Whether you’re facing a drunk driving charge, a drug charge, a domestic violence charge, or any other kind of criminal charge, we can help.
-Finally, contact Meyer Van Severen, S.C. today at (414) 270-0202.
+Finally, contact Van Severen Law Office today at (414) 270-0202.

 (Criminal defense attorney Matthew R. Meyer updated this blog post on July 15, 2020.)